lukaskollmer/objc/readme.md

 ### Structs
 Use the `objc.defineStruct` function to define a struct by its name and layout.
 The returned type can be used to create instances of the struct, and when specifying type encodings in the `objc` module.
-It is also compatible with the `ffi-napi`, `ref-napi`, `ref-struct-di` modules.
+It is also compatible with the `@breush/ffi-napi`, `@breush/ref-napi`, `ref-struct-di` modules.

 You can use the `StructType.new` function to create an instance of the struct.
 Optionally, you can pass